Current Edgar Award Winners

 When Brian walks into the building, he will greet and initiate with peers.
 He communicates when he does not understand the activity and will ask peers for help.
 Brian strives to work on his goals each day.

-When Josh first started at Hy-Vee, his job coaches were doing a big portion of his job for him.
-With the support of his job coaches and team, Josh made great strides towards working independently in his job.
+When Josh started at Hy-Vee, his job coaches did a big portion of his job for him.
+With the support of his job coaches and team, Josh made great strides towards working independently.

 Josh showed incredible growth in 2020.
-He is now even able to spray trays with cooking spray even though he cannot see them.
+He now sprays trays with cooking spray even though he cannot see them.
 The progress made by Josh exemplifies the qualities celebrated in our Townsend Achiever of the Year Award.

 In 2020, Careanne improved her budgeting skills to save up money to pay for her new apartment.
 Careanne worked to maintain her independence while preparing for the move.
 When the pandemic struck in March, she did what was needed so she and her daughter could adapt to changes in their lifestyle.

-Careanne completed her move in July and thanks to her improved budgeting skills, purchased the needed items for her new apartment.
+Careanne completed her move in July and, thanks to her improved budgeting skills, purchased needed items for her new apartment.

-Careanne has shown tremendous growth in her daily living skills over the past year and has shown how independent she can be managing a household, being a mother, and budgeting for upcoming needs.
-Her progress in reaching her goals is why Careanne Lewis was selected as our 2020 Supported Community Living Achiever of the Year.
+Careanne shows tremendous growth in her daily living skills.
+She is more independent in managing a household, being a mother and budgeting for upcoming needs.
+Her progress toward goals is why Careanne was named 2020 Supported Community Living Achiever of the Year.

 For the past five years, Josh Newman has been with Heartland Goodwill Enterprises as the Iowa City Federal Building custodial services site supervisor.
 In this role he oversees the cleaning of the facility and the keeping of the grounds.